rcrowther/django-static_models/README.md

 ## Viewing files in development
-Django static app has a middleware solution, where any URL looking for a file seeks first in the static' folder, and if that fails, goes hunting round the apps.
+Django static app has a middleware solution, where any URL looking for a file seeks first in the 'static' folder, and if that fails, goes hunting round the apps.

 It would be interesting to have a parallel process for the static pages, but I've not implemented this.
 However, I have bashed together a View that can deliver the pages, even with no extension.
 Put this in ''urls.py',